 Perhaps you’re a team manager or an HR or talent leader looking to upskill your workforce.
 Or you’re an association or higher-education institute seeking to include soft skills training and a leadership development curriculum alongside your industry-specific certifications.
 Either way, be sure to match soft skills development to your unique needs.

-6 Ways to Upskill Employees
+6 Ways to Upskill Employees in Leadership Soft Skills

 Consider these options:

-1. Face-to-face leadership development.
+1. In-person leadership development.

 Many providers offer leadership programs specifically designed to tailor soft skill development according to the participant’s leader level.